jlhonora/lsusb/README.md

 	 Print the original output of `system_profiler SPUSBDataType`

   -d [vendor]:[product]
               Show only devices with the specified vendor and product ID.
-Both ID's are given in hexadecimal.
+Both IDs are given in hexadecimal.
 ```